-Member organizations of the Inter-Fraternity Council (IFC) at Francis Marion offer students the opportunity to get involved in campus life through brotherhood, service, and social activities.
+Member organizations of the Interfraternity Council (IFC) at Francis Marion offer students the opportunity to get involved in campus life through brotherhood, service, and social activities.
 Currently, two IFC Fraternities are active at FMU, they are Kappa Alpha Order and Tau Kappa Epsilon.

-Fraternity Rush will occur in the Fall Semester, and students interested in joining an IFC Fraternity should register for rush during that time.
+Fraternity Recruitment will occur in the Fall Semester, and students interested in joining an IFC Fraternity should register for rush during that time.
 Representatives from every IFC Fraternity will be at the event, allowing the potential members to meet current fraternity men, ask questions, and find out more information about the groups.

-Bid Day occurs at the end of Rush.
+Bid Day occurs at the end of Recruitment.
 On that day, Fraternities will provide the IFC advisor with their "Bids".
 A Bid is an official invitation to join a Fraternity.
 During a specified time frame on Bid Day, the IFC advisor will meet with each potential member individually.
 During that meeting, the IFC Advisor will share any bids the student may have been offered.
 If any bids are offered, the potential member must determine which bid he will accept.
 At that point, the potential member becomes involved in the membership process for the fraternity from which they accepted the bid.

 Please call the Student Affairs Office at 661- 1182 for more information.